Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Can a child have gray hair?
-Yes they can.
+Yes, they can.

 Reasons why a child has gray hair

-This condition may be due to:
+This condition may be caused by:

-• albinism in children or piebaldism (incomplete albinism); [2]
+• albinism in children or piebaldism (incomplete albinism); [ 2 ]

-• Recklinghausen's disease or hereditary neurofibromatosis type I; [4], [5]
+• Recklinghausen's disease or hereditary neurofibromatosis type I; [ 4 ], [ 5 ]

-• Chediak-Higashi syndrome (Chedyak-Higashi); [7]
+• Chediak-Higashi syndrome (Chediac-Higashi); [ 7 ]

 Risk factors

-• malnutrition and / or protein-energy malnutrition;
+• insufficiency and/or protein-energy malnutrition;

 • copper deficiency in the body;